Michelle Maria Boleyn

 In Vladivlostok, Praha, or Paris.

-How rabbits still leap in the winter stillness
+How rabbits still leap in

 when moonlight burns the snowfall blue,